tonk-labs/rfc/rfc/internal-alfa.md

 ### Onboarding

 - Alex goes to https://alpha.tonk.xyz (or a different URL)
+  > `launcher.tonk.xyz` in the future, but `alpha` is fine for now
-- Page loads with an empty "home" space
+- Page loads with an empty space called "Starter Space"
   > 1. Account keypair is generated and stored in non-extractable form.
   > 1. Account DID `did:key:zAlex` is derived from the public key.
   > 1. Space keypair is generated